Kazakhstan: Human rights

-The law does not adequately provide for an independent judiciary.
-The executive branch sharply limited judicial independence.
-Prosecutors enjoyed a quasi-judicial role and had the authority to suspend court decisions.
-Corruption was evident at every stage of the judicial process.
-Although judges were among the most highly paid government employees, lawyers and human rights monitors alleged that judges, prosecutors, and other officials solicited bribes in exchange for favorable rulings in the majority of criminal cases.

 Kazakhstan's global rank in the World Justice Project's 2015 Rule of Law Index was 65 out of 102; the country scored well on "Order and Security" (global rank 32/102), and poorly on "Constraints on Government Powers" (global rank 93/102), "Open Government" (85/102) and "Fundamental Rights" (84/102, with a downward trend marking a deterioration in conditions).

 The ABA Rule of Law Initiative of the American Bar Association has programs to train justice sector professionals in Kazakhstan.

 Kazakhstan's Supreme Court has taken steps to modernise and to increase transparency and oversight over the country's legal system.
 With funding from the US Agency for International Development, the ABA Rule of Law Initiative began a new program in April 2012 to strengthen the independence and accountability of Kazakhstan's judiciary.

 In an effort to increase transparency in the criminal justice and court system, and improve human rights, Kazakhstan intended to digitise all investigative, prosecutorial and court records by 2018.
 Many criminal cases are closed before trial on the basis of reconciliation between the defendant and the victim because they simplify the work of the law-enforcement officers, release the defendant from punishment, and pay little regard to the victim's rights.

 Homosexuality has been legal in Kazakhstan since 1997, although it is still socially unacceptable in most areas.
 Discrimination against LGBT people in Kazakhstan is widespread.

 Economy

-Kazakhstan's economy, supported by rising oil output and prices, grew at an average of 8 percent per year until 2013, before suffering a slowdown in 2014 and 2015.
-Kazakhstan was the first former Soviet Republic to repay all of its debt to the International Monetary Fund, 7 years ahead of schedule.

-Kazakhstan has a GDP of $179.332 billion and an annual growth rate of 4.5 percent.
-Per capita, Kazakhstan's GDP stands at $9,686.